 7 Ways To Move Your Posts Up From Page #2 of Google

-Here are 7 key techniques for giving your articles an SEO boost and moving up from Page #2 of Google to Page #1.
+Here are the 7 most effective techniques for moving your content up from Page #2 of to Page #1 of the search results.

 Scan the headings and sub-headings in the articles that rank above your page in the search results (i.e. the Page #1 results).